hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * CNN important layers
       * Convolution Layer - the layer that does the convolutional operation by creating smaller picture windows to go over the data.
         * Using padding in convolution layer, the image size remains same.
+        * Padding works by extending the area of which a convolutional neural network processes an image.
+The kernel scans each pixel and convert the data into smaller (sometimes larger) format.
+By adding the frame of the image through padding, it allows more space for the kernel to cover the image.
       * ReLU layer - it brings non-linearity to the network and converts all the negative pixels to zero.
 The output is a rectified feature map.
       * Pooling Layer - pooling is a down-sampling operation that reduces the dimensionality of the feature map.
         * It performs down-sampling operations to reduce the dimensionality and creates a pooled feature map by sliding a filter matrix over the input matrix.